sannif/nd00333_AZMLND_C2/README.md

 We do a request to the pipeline endpoint to trigger a run.
 ![schedule_run](https://github.com/sannif/nd00333_AZMLND_C2/blob/9ffcdd9ebb23ee390aa5d28dd1e0c9be233a57de/images/pipeline_scheduled_run.PNG)

+## Project improvement
+As said in the project 1, the main improvement will be to process the dataset in order to have balanced classes for the dataset.
+Regarding the architecture, the current seems already quite optimal.

 ## Screencast
 We did a screencast of Azure ML Studio that shows the entire process of the working ML application, including a demonstration of:
 * Working deployed ML model endpoint.